Wardrium/VoiceSearch/README.md

 # About
-A chrome extension for using voice commands to navigate through YouTube, control video playback settings, and search text.
-Does not yet support navigation through all pages on YouTube, just the major ones.
+A chrome extension for using voice commands to navigate through YouTube, control video playback settings, and search for videos.
 Uses Artyom.js library wrapper for voice recognition (https://sdkcarlos.github.io/sites/artyom.html)

 ## Installation
 1. Unpack the files into a folder